 Last Minute … everything which I will potentially use right up until suitcase closing time, such as my hair brushes and makeup.

-Carry-On … my valuables as well as absolutely anything I can’t live without during the trip if my suitcase were not to turn up.
+The Art of Travel Preparation ~ Yangshuo and the Li River Cruise in China Carry-On … my valuables as well as absolutely anything I can’t live without during the trip if my suitcase were not to turn up.
 Prime examples would be an extra pair of glasses, jewelry, wills & living wills, prescription meds and supplements.
 In addition to the carry-on, I also bring a medium-size nylon tote bag with a zipper closure which I generally keep under the seat in front of me and use for storing any items from my carry-on which I will need during the flight.
 I sometimes use this tote for carrying valuables while en route to and from our destinations, and it also comes in very handy at our destinations while we are out and about touring.